skeema/skeema/doc/options.md

 Normally skeema will run iterating through every not system schema.
 This option will allow you to ignore schemas that you do not want to be used with skeema.

-### ignore-table-regex
+### ignore-table
 Commands | init
 --- | :---
 **Default** | *empty string*
 **Type** | String
 **Restrictions** | valid regex

 Many tools like gh-ost and pt-online-schema-change will create temporary tables that you will not want to have as part of your skeema workflow.
-When initializing skeema you can run `skeema init --ignore-table-regex="^_.*" ...` to setup your cluster to not look at these temporary files.
+When initializing skeema you can run `skeema init --ignore-table="^_.*" ...` to setup your cluster to not look at these temporary files.
 Any valid regex can be used.

 ### include-auto-inc